Improwised/kb.repairrabbit.github.io/content/api-references/how-to-use-repairrabbit-api.md

 +++

-To consume the RepairRabbit API, you need to whitelist your domains/subdomains (from where you are going to access RepairRabbit API) with the RepairRabbit.
+To consume RepairRabbit API, you need to whitelist your domains/subdomains (from where you are going to access the RepairRabbit API) with the RepairRabbit.

 Whitelisting of the domain is necessary to prevent any unauthorized access to the API.
-So, Your data can be secured with the RepairRabbit.
+So, Your data can be secured with RepairRabbit.

 The admin of the RepairRabbit can whitelist your domains/subdomains.
 It can be done from the `API Settings` of RepairRabbit admin panel.

-"API Settings"
+Click "API Settings"
 ![menu](/images/api-settings/menu.png)

-So, If your application running at `web.repairrabbit.com` and you want to access RepairRabbit API.
+So, If your application is running at `web.repairrabbit.com` and you want to access RepairRabbit API.
-Then, You need to whitelist your domain `web.repairrabbit.com` with the RepairRabbit.
+Then, you need to whitelist your domain `web.repairrabbit.com` with RepairRabbit.

-"Add Domains To Whitelist"
+Click "Add Domains To Whitelist"
 ![whitelist domain](/images/api-settings/whitelist-domain.png)

-"Whitelisted Domains"
+Click "Whitelisted Domains"

 ![whitelist domain](/images/api-settings/domain-added.png)

 Once you are done with whitelisting of your domain.
-You are all set to go to consume RepairRabbit API.
+You are all set to go consume RepairRabbit API.

 The API documentation is available at [https://demo.repairrabbit.co/api-doc](https://demo.repairrabbit.co/api-doc) .